Beethoven Virus: Synopsis

 Kang Gun-woo (or Kang Mae) is a world-renowned orchestra maestro who is a perfectionist in his work.
 He is not an easy person to work with and is feared by all his players.
-By chance, he comes across a woman named Du Ru-mi who plays the violin, and a young cop also named Kang Gun-woo who is a musical genius, even without formal training.
+By chance, he comes across a woman named Du Ru-mi who plays the violin, and a young police officer also named Kang Gun-woo who is a musical genius without formal training.
 The three soon get tangled in a love triangle as Kang Mae attempts to salvage a local orchestra.

 The unlikely orchestra

 Du Ru-mi works as a public civil officer, but she never loses her dream of playing in the orchestra one day.
 Her chance finally arrived when she submitted, and got approved, on the idea of making Seokran a music city, and with that she has the budget to hire an orchestra.

 However, her elation was short lived, as she was scammed for 300 million won (300 thousand US dollars in 2008) by the promoter, and the professional members refuse to play without being paid.
-As the last resort, she assembled a group of players whom are willing to perform for free, among them include:
+As the last resort, she assembled a group of players whom are willing to perform for free, including: